+James Peitersen 509.527.4601 james.peitersen@wwcc.edu John Van Slyke 509.527.4493 john.vanslyke@wwcc.edu

-Jim Peitersen509.527.4601james.peitersen@wwcc.eduJohn Van Slyke509.527.4493john.vanslyke@wwcc.edu fullness of humankind's ideas and actions, tragedies, and triumphs.
+Department Overview: History is the study of past human experiences.
+Only by learning about that past can we come to know the fullness of humankind's ideas and actions, tragedies, and triumphs.
 But, while we learn of the past, we are also learning about the present.
-The History department at WWCC provides courses to meet general education needs in the first two years in the disciplines of history and world history.
+The History department at WWCC provides courses to meet general education needs in the first two years in American history and World history.
 In addition to these introductory courses specialty courses are offered in a number of different areas.
 These courses have no academic prerequisites and are open to all interested persons.